W427697/Discord-/docs/configure/environment-variables.md

 <Callout variant="info" icon="💡">

-If using the environment variables as attributes or values in JavaScript, you may need to add quotes, as the value will be inserted directly. e.g. `<link rel="stylesheet" href="%STORYBOOK_STYLE_URL%" />`
+If using the environment variables as attributes or values in JavaScript, you may need to add quotes, as the value will be inserted directly, for example: `<link rel="stylesheet" href="%STORYBOOK_STYLE_URL%" />`.

 </Callout>